Types of Bridges - Bridge Types Arch, Girder, Cable, Truss, Rigid Frame

 However, the three-hinged arch experiences much more deflection and the hinges are complex and can be difficult to fabricate.
 The three-hinged arch is rarely used anymore.
 The tied arch is a variation on the arch which allows construction even if the ground is not solid enough to deal with the horizontal forces.
 Rather than relying on the foundation to restrain the horizontal forces, the girder itself "ties" both ends of the arch together, thus the name "tied arch."

+Another type of bridge is the cable stayed bridge.
 A typical cable stayed bridge is a continuous girder with one or more towers erected above piers in the middle of the span.
 From these towers, cables stretch down diagonally (usually to both sides) and support the girder.
 Steel cables are extremely strong but very flexible.
 Cables are very economical as they allow a slender and lighter structure which is still able to span great distances.
 Though only a few cables are strong enough to support the entire bridge, their flexibility makes them weak to a force we rarely consider: the wind.

 For longer span cable-stayed bridges, careful studies must be made to guarantee the stability of the cables and the bridge in the wind.
 The lighter weight of the bridge, though a disadvantage in a heavy wind, is an advantage during an earthquake.
 However, should uneven settling of the foundations occur during an earthquake or over time, the cable-stayed bridge can suffer damage so care must be taken in planning the foundations.
 The modern yet simple appearance of the cable-stayed bridge makes it an attractive and distinct landmark.